hastec-fr/apash/README.md

 ## <a id="tests" ></a> ✨ Tips
 ### Naming
-If you don't like the long name, you can create your own function aliases (as usually).
+If you don't like the long name, you can create your own function aliases (as usual).
 ```bash
   alias import="apash.import"
   alias trim="StringUtils.trim"